graphicsdesk/d3-jetpack/README.md

 #### Features wishlist

 * Creating lines in different segments so they can be animated by section or each section can have different styles (e.g. a continuously dash-offseting dotted line)

+* [This patch](https://github.com/spec-journalism/ivy-coronavirus-response/blob/master/patches/d3-jetpack%2B2.0.20.patch) of `tspans` returns a join selection instead of an enter selection

 ### Original